NIRALUser/DTIPlayground/README.md

 ```
 MYFIRST_Module will have same codes and data (module definition yaml file) from SLICE_Check module with new classname and filenames.

+#### Developer

+Once module is developed and tested in the user module directory, one can just move that directory in `dtiplayground/dmri/preprocessing/modules` and commit.
+Make sure the custom module is not existing both in system module directory and user module directory.

 #### Removing user module
 User module can be removed by
 ```